 The utterly delusional assassin believed himself the King of England.
 Whether or not Lawrence's mind was damaged by habitual exposure to the chemicals in the paint that he used is not clear, but a jury was quite clear on his sanity.
 They declared him criminally insane after five minutes and sent him to a mental institution where he died in 1861.
 When both pistols were tested a hundred years later by the Smithsonian, they both fired on the first attempt.
-Were the guns somehow aware of Jackson and afraid of his retribution?
-Probably not, but who can say?
 Jackson himself chose to believe that it was divine intervention.

 Harry Truman Slept Through Most Of An Attack By Puerto Rican Nationalists

 When it was decided during Harry Truman's administration that the White House would be renovated, Truman moved to a temporary residence at Blair House, then the official home of the Vice President.
-Accompanied only by a couple of Secret Servicemen and even pausing for red lights, Truman used to walk a half block on a public street to work at his executive office.
-Things were different in 1950.
+Accompanied only by a couple of Secret Servicemen and even pausing for red lights, Truman used to walk a half-block on a public street to work at his executive office.

 Collazo got as far as the front steps before being seriously wounded.
 Torresola wounded several members of law enforcement before the (already mortally wounded) police officer Leslie Coffelt emerged from his guard shack in the front of the building and shot Torresola in the head, killing him instantly.
 Coffelt would die in the hospital four hours later.